In this Blog Post

 He uses the investing term "protecting the downside" to describe this limiting of risk.
 This is how he influenced his business partners to join him in taking the leap into the airline industry in 1984.
 He got Boeing to agree to take back Virgin's one 747 aircraft after one year if the business didn't go as planned.
 This helped build trust with his partners and backers.

 Branson's a firm believer in philanthropy and has signed Bill Gates' and Warren Buffett's Giving Pledge, a promise to donate at least half of his fortune to charity.

-He see’s charitable works as a great way to bring employees together, and that’s why large groups of Virgin employees run marathons to raise money for their favorite charities.
+He sees charitable works as a great way to bring employees together, and that's why large groups of Virgin employees run marathons to raise money for their favourite charities.

 Branson says "A passionate belief in your business and personal objectives can make all the difference between success and failure.
 If you aren't proud of what you're doing, why should anybody else be?"

 Be clear about your goals and what you want to achieve.
-Be proud of what you do then other will be to.
+Be proud of what you do then others will be too.

 Branson says "Fun is one of the most important — and underrated — ingredients in any successful venture.
 If you're not having fun, then it's probably time to call it quits and try something else,"

 The heart that unites all of the Virgin companies is a dedication to fun.